Azerbaijan–China relations: High level visits

 President Aliyev visited China in August 2008 and May 2014 to attend the opening ceremony of the Beijing Olympic Games and the fourth summit of the Asia Cooperation and Confidence Measures Conference.
 In March 2005 and December 2015, he twice went to China for state affairs. access.
 In June 2018, the President of the National Assembly, Assador, visited China.
 In May 2016, Special Envoy of Chinese Communist Party (CCP) general secretary Xi Jinping, member of the Political Bureau of the CCP Central Committee and Secretary of the CCP Central Political and Legal Affairs Commission Meng Jianzhu visited Afghanistan.
 In June of the same year, Zhang Gaoli, member of the Standing Committee of the Political Bureau of the CCP Central Committee and Vice Premier of the State Council, visited Azerbaijan.

 On August 31, 2025, President of Azerbaijan Ilham Aliyev met with President of the People's Republic of China Xi Jinping in Tianjin, China.
 The meeting took place within the framework of the SCO Plus Summit and coincided with ceremonies and a military parade held to mark the 80th anniversary of China’s victory against foreign military aggression and fascism.
 During the discussions, both sides addressed the development of Azerbaijan–China relations at the level of a comprehensive strategic partnership, the increase in bilateral trade volume, and cooperation within the frameworks of the Belt and Road and Middle Corridor initiatives.
 The parties also explored opportunities to expand collaboration in renewable energy and digitalization.
 President Aliyev expressed Azerbaijan’s support for China’s positions on the issues of Taiwan, Hong Kong, and the Xinjiang Uyghur Autonomous Region.
 The leaders additionally discussed mutual support within international organizations and the impact of visa-free travel arrangements on tourism.

-Political relations
+Taiwan

 Azerbaijan follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
 Azerbaijan also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.